Sundara Kanda

 त्रिजटास्वप्नवर्णनम् (Trijata’s Dream-Omens and the Rakshasis’ Reversal)

-After Sītā’s firm rebuke, some enraged rākṣasīs report to Rāvaṇa while others return to threaten her with immediate violence.
-The elderly rākṣasī Trijaṭā intervenes, halting escalation by narrating a terrifying yet auspicious dream: Rāma and Lakṣmaṇa appear in radiant white, arriving in celestial conveyances (ivory palanquin drawn by swans; later the Puṣpaka vimāna), and Sītā is seen reunited with Rāma, elevated upon a great elephant, with cosmic playfulness (touching Moon and Sun) symbolizing restored order.
-The dream then pivots to ominous images of Rāvaṇa—smeared with oil, intoxicated, fallen from Puṣpaka, dragged southward (Yama-direction), riding ignoble mounts (boar/donkey), plunging into filth and darkness—extending the omen-field to Kumbhakarṇa and Ravana’s sons, while Vibhīṣaṇa alone is marked by white auspicious regalia and elevation on a four-tusked elephant amid celebratory sounds.
-Trijaṭā interprets these nimittas as imminent fulfilment for Vaidehī, the demon-king’s destruction, and Rāma’s victory; she urges the rākṣasīs to abandon cruelty, seek pardon, and adopt conciliatory speech.
-The chapter closes with embodied auspicious signs (Sītā’s throbbing eye/limb, trembling thigh) and a bird repeating sweet notes as if prompting rejoicing—an ethical turn from coercion to accountability under the pressure of dharma’s approaching consequence.
+After Sītā’s firm rebuke, some enraged rākṣasīs go to report to Rāvaṇa, while others return to threaten her with immediate violence.
+At that moment the aged rākṣasī Trijaṭā intervenes and halts the escalation by recounting a dream—terrifying in form yet auspicious in meaning.
+In her vision, Rāma and Lakṣmaṇa appear radiant and clad in white, arriving in celestial conveyances: first an ivory palanquin drawn by swans, and then the Puṣpaka vimāna.
+Sītā is seen reunited with Rāma, raised upon a great elephant, and in cosmic play she touches the Moon and the Sun, signifying the restoration of right order.
+The dream then turns to ominous images of Rāvaṇa: smeared with oil, intoxicated, fallen from Puṣpaka, dragged southward—the direction of Yama—riding ignoble mounts (boar or donkey), and sinking into filth and darkness.
+The ill omen extends to Kumbhakarṇa and Rāvaṇa’s sons, while Vibhīṣaṇa alone is marked by white auspicious regalia and elevation on a four-tusked elephant amid celebratory sounds.
+Trijaṭā interprets these nimittas as the near fulfilment for Vaidehī, the demon-king’s destruction, and Rāma’s victory; she urges the rākṣasīs to abandon cruelty, seek pardon, and speak with conciliation.
+The chapter closes with embodied auspicious signs in Sītā—throbbing of eye and limbs, trembling of the thigh—and a bird repeating sweet notes as if prompting rejoicing.
+Thus the narrative turns from coercion to accountability under the approaching consequence of dharma.

 50 verses | Sita, Trijata, Rakshasis (collectively)